 Violinist Nicolette Andres has created a musical career with breadth in teaching, performing—internationally, and she continues her own education with expert teachers all over the country and world.
-Nicolette shares her work and skills in the community through her position as a faculty violin instructor at Boulder Suzuki Strings, cultivating her own studio in her hometown of Evergreen, CO, and performing as a resident violinist in the Nexus Ensemble based in Denver, CO.
-The Nexus Ensemble focuses on the common ground between classical repertoire and contemporary rock, pop and electronic music.
+Nicolette shares her work and skills in the community through her position as faculty violin instructor at Boulder Suzuki Strings, and as founder of the Boulder Irish Workshop.

-Nicolette began to find her place with music and teaching while studying at the University of Puget Sound.
+Nicolette began formal study of violin at age five, with a Suzuki violin teacher in Evergreen, Colorado.
+She followed her passion of music in college while studying at the University of Puget Sound.
 In her string pedagogy course with Dr. Maria Sampen, Nicolette's teacher and mentor for many years, Nicolette's interest piqued at the opportunity to share her love of music with students in small, achievable steps.
 Nicolette began formal teacher training with the Suzuki Association of the Americas in 2015.
-She nurtured her own studio of over twenty students ranging in age from three to seventy years old in the South Sound area for two years before return to her home state of Colorado.
+She nurtured her own studio of over twenty students, ranging in age from three to seventy years old, in the South Sound area for two years before return to her home state of Colorado.

 During Nicolette’s undergraduate degree at the University of Puget Sound she spent six months abroad in Cork, Ireland where she studied with violinist and conductor Tom Crowley.
 While in Ireland Nicolette played in the Cork Institute of Technology School of Music Symphony and also absorbed the incredible folk music of Ireland.
 Nicolette picked up the bodhrán (Irish frame drum) and studied with Colm Murphy of the internationally known group De Dannan.
 Upon returning to the Northwest, Nicolette continued as a member of the University of Puget Sound Symphony Orchestra and Opera Orchestra, and was featured on violin as part of a jazz combo directed by composer Rob Hutchinson.
-Nicolette also performed in multiple chamber ensembles at the University of Puget Sound and was asked to rejoin the Symphony in Spring 2017 for a performance of Mahler’s First Symphony.
+Nicolette studied jazz in a formal setting at the University of Puget Sound, and also with her violin teacher in Ireland, Tom Crowley.
+In the classical realm, Nicolette performed in multiple chamber ensembles at the University of Puget Sound and was asked to rejoin the Symphony in Spring 2017 for a performance of Mahler’s First Symphony.

-Nicolette believes that studying the violin in great depth develops skilled musicians, yet the most important part of the journey is that these skills spill over into all parts of our lives.
-Students of the violin will practice close listening, building focus, awareness, patience, sensitivity, as well as the technical skills that are used to play the instrument.
+Nicolette believes that studying an instrument in great depth develops skilled musicians, yet the most important part of the journey is that these skills spill over into all parts of our lives.
+Students of the violin will practice close listening, building focus, awareness, patience, sensitivity, kind hearts, as well as the technical skills that are used to play the instrument.
 This creates healthy, well-rounded individuals, and seeps into our communities.

-Whether you want your child to study the violin from a young age, you are an adult learner, or you are a violinist who wants to explore the genres of rock, folk, or jazz, Nicolette will tailor lessons to lead you to your goals, step by step.
-In addition to many years of private lesson teaching experience, Nicolette taught at an institute-style workshop in 2019 at The Studio Violin in Northern California, and loves meeting new students in workshop settings.
+In addition to many years of private lesson teaching experience, Nicolette has presented at Suzuki workshops in Colorado and California, and loves meeting new students in these settings.
 In addition to her musical studies, Nicolette holds a 200-hour yoga certification and blends her knowledge of anatomy and movement with teaching the violin in order to let people play comfortably for as long as they would like.
-Lessons are currently being held online - so if you are not local, the opportunity is still available to you.
+Nicolette also records music, performs, and consults.